How does rising atmospheric CO2 affect marine organisms?

 Unconvinced about this contention, the four researchers reevaluated the quality of data and methods of reconstruction that had previously produced flood histories of the middle parts of the Elbe and Oder rivers back to AD 1021 and 1269, respectively; and in doing so, they found, for both the Elbe and Oder rivers, "no significant trends in summer flood risk in the twentieth century," but "significant downward [italics added] trends in winter flood risk," which latter phenomenon -- described by them as "a reduced winter flood risk during the instrumental period" -- they specifically described as "a response to regional warming."
 Hence, their study provided no support whatsoever for the IPCC "concern" that CO2-induced warming would add to the risk of river flooding in Europe.
 If anything, their findings suggested just the opposite.

 Cyberski et al. (2006) used documentary sources of information (written documents and "flood boards") to develop a reconstruction of winter flooding of the Vistula River in Poland all the way back to AD 988.
 This work indicated, in their words, that winter floods "have exhibited a decreasing frequency of snowmelt and ice-jam floods in the warming climate over much of the Vistula basin."
 In addition, they report that the work of Pfister (2005) indicates that most of Central Europe has also become less drought-prone in winter during the 20th century.
-Consequently, it would appear that 20th-century global warming has been accompanied by reductions in both floods and droughts in much of Central Europe, which is just the opposite of what the world's climate alarmists say should be the case on both counts.
+Consequently, it would appear that 20th-century global warming has been accompanied by reductions in both floods and droughts in much of Central Europe, which is just the opposite of model-based projections on both counts.

 Diodato et al. (2008) undertook a detailed analysis of "the Calore River Basin (South Italy) erosive rainfall using data from 425-year-long series of both observations (1922-2004) and proxy-based reconstructions (1580-1921)."
 This work revealed pronounced inter-decadal variations, "with multi-decadal erosivity reflecting the mixed population of thermo-convective and cyclonic rainstorms with large anomalies," and they note that "the so-called Little Ice Age (16th to mid-19th centuries) was identified as the stormiest period, with mixed rainstorm types and high frequency of floods and erosive rainfall."